isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

         }
    }

-Regardless of the arguments (if any) are supplied, the current values of both flags are always returned:
+Regardless of the arguments (if any) supplied, the resulting values of both flags are always returned:

 ::